pzzd/statistics-probability/notes/probability.md

 Visually, you stretch by k horizontally, and vertically, you flatten by k.
 This preserves the area under the curve. **Need more detail here.**

-### Mean of sum and difference of random variables
+### Mean of sum and difference of normal random variables

 Remember, Expected Value is the same thing as Mean of a random variable: E(X) = µ<sub>X</sub>